 Skip to contents

-shift_and_crop() shifts and rotates both a raster and a vector by a specified horizontal distance, then crops the raster to the extent of the shifted vector.
+shift_and_crop() shifts and rotates a SpatRaster by a specified horizontal distance, then crops it to the extent of a SpatVector that has been similarly transformed.

-This function is particularly useful for working with rasters and vectors that span the dateline (e.g. the Russian territory).
+This function is particularly useful for working with rasters and vectors that span the International Date Line (e.g. the Russian territory).

 Usage